-The Western Section route is on existing lines between Bedford and Oxford, Milton Keynes and Aylesbury Vale.
+The Western Section route is between Oxford and Bedford, and Milton Keynes and Aylesbury.

 Oxford to Bicester Village has been significantly upgraded by Chiltern Railways and Network Rail as part of the scheme to introduce a new service between Oxford, Bicester and London Marylebone.
 This project was being delivered as Phase 1 of the overall East West Rail project and includes the additional infrastructure required for East West Rail train services.
 Chiltern Railways began services from Oxford to London Marylebone via Bicester on 12th December 2016.

-Phase 2 of the Western Section covers the route from Bicester Village to Bedford, and Milton Keynes to Aylesbury Vale and Princes Risborough.
+Phase 2 of the Western Section covers the route from Bicester Village to Bedford (due open in 2023), and Milton Keynes to Aylesbury (due open in 2024).

 The line East of Bicester to Claydon Junction that is currently only used by freight trains will be upgraded for fast passenger services.